-Drug Medical Necessity Drug The individual is diagnosed with primary hemophagocytic lymphohistiocytosis (HLH) as confirmed by one of the following: Genetic tests for verified HLH-associated mutations (e.g., PRF1, UNC13D, STX11, STXBP2, Rab27A, SH2D1A, BIRC4, LYST, ITK, SLC7A7, XMEN, HPS) Five of the following nine findings: AND Has tried and failed or was intolerant to conventional therapy (e.g., dexamethasone, hydrocortisone, etoposide, cyclosporine, methotrexate) AND Gamifant (emapalumab-lzsg) is prescribed by or in consultation with a hematologist Initial therapy may be approved up to 6 months.
-Re-authorization criteria: Continued therapy may be approved up to 6 months as long as the medical necessity criteria are met, chart notes demonstrate that the individual continues to show a positive clinical response and is tolerating therapy, and a hematopoietic stem

-Drug Medical Necessity · • cell transplantation (HSCT) has not been performed for the treatment of HLH.
-Neuronal Ceroid Lipofusc inoses (NCLs) Brineura (cerliponase alfa) Brineura (cerliponase alfa) may be considered medically intraventricular necessary to slow the loss of ambulation in pediatric patients with neuronal ceroid lipofuscinosis type 2 (CLN2) when the following criteria are met: • The individual is aged less than 18 years AND • Diagnosed with neuronal ceroid lipofuscinosis type 2 (CLN2) (also known as tripeptidyl peptidase 1 [TPP1] deficiency) as confirmed by one of the following: Documented TPP1 enzyme deficiency Genetic testing documenting mutations in the gene encoding TPP1 AND Brineura (cerliponase alfa) is prescribed by or in consultation with a neurologist or pediatric specialist Initial therapy may be approved up to 12 months.
-Re-authorization criteria: Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
-Castleman's Disease Sylvant (siltuximab) IV Sylvant (siltuximab) may be considered medically necessary for the treatment of individuals with multicentric Castleman's disease (MCD) when the following criteria are met: • The individual is aged 18 years or older AND • Human immunodeficiency virus (HIV) negative AND Human herpesvirus-8 (HHV-8) negative AND
+Drug Medical Necessity Gamifant (emapalumab-lzsg) is prescribed by or in consultation with a hematologist Initial therapy may be approved up to 6 months.
+Re-authorization criteria: Continued therapy may be approved up to 6 months as long as the medical necessity criteria are met, chart notes demonstrate that the individual continues to show a positive clinical response and is tolerating therapy, and a hematopoietic stem cell transplantation (HSCT) has not been performed for the treatment of HLH.
+Neuronal Ceroid Lipofusci noses (NCLs) Brineura (cerliponase alfa) intraventricular Brineura (cerliponase alfa) may be considered medically necessary to slow the loss of ambulation in pediatric patients with neuronal ceroid lipofuscinosis type 2 (CLN2) when the following criteria are met: The individual is aged less than 18 years AND Diagnosed with neuronal ceroid lipofuscinosis type 2 (CLN2) (also known as tripeptidyl peptidase 1 [TPP1] deficiency) as confirmed by one of the following: Documented TPP1 enzyme deficiency Genetic testing documenting mutations in the gene encoding TPP1 AND Brineura (cerliponase alfa) is prescribed by or in consultation with a neurologist or pediatric specialist Initial therapy may be approved up to 12 months.
+Re-authorization criteria: • Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.

-Drug Medical Necessity Diagnosed with multicentric Castleman's disease as confirmed by biopsy of lymph node AND Sylvant (siltuximab) is prescribed by or in consultation with a hematologist or oncologist Initial therapy may be approved up to 6 months.
-Re-authorization criteria: Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response and is tolerating therapy.
-Lysosomal Acid Lipase (L AL) Deficiency Kanuma (sebelipase alfa) Kanuma (sebelipase alfa) IV is subject to review for site of IV service administration.
-Kanuma (sebelipase alfa) may be considered medically necessary for the treatment of lysosomal acid lipase (LAL) deficiency when the following criteria are met: Diagnosed with LAL deficiency as confirmed by one of the following: Documented LAL enzyme deficiency Genetic testing documenting mutations in the LIPA gene encoding LAL Kanuma (sebelipase alfa) is prescribed by or in consultation with an endocrinologist, geneticist, or pediatric specialist Initial therapy may be approved up to 12 months.
-Re-authorization criteria: Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes document an improvement from baseline in LDL cholesterol.
+Drug Medical Necessity Castleman's Disease Sylvant (siltuximab) IV Sylvant (siltuximab) may be considered medically necessary for the treatment of individuals with multicentric Castleman's disease (MCD) when the following criteria are met: The individual is aged 18 years or older AND Human immunodeficiency virus (HIV) negative AND Human herpesvirus-8 (HHV-8) negative AND Diagnosed with multicentric Castleman's disease as confirmed by biopsy of lymph node Sylvant (siltuximab) is prescribed by or in consultation with a hematologist or oncologist Initial therapy may be approved up to 6 months.
+Re-authorization criteria: Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive Lysosomal Acid Lipase (LA L) Deficiency Kanuma (sebelipase alfa) IV Kanuma (sebelipase alfa) IV is subject to review for site of service administration.
+Kanuma (sebelipase alfa) may be considered medically necessary for the treatment of lysosomal acid lipase (LAL) deficiency when the following criteria are met: Diagnosed with LAL deficiency as confirmed by one of the following: Documented LAL enzyme deficiency Genetic testing documenting mutations in the LIPA gene encoding LAL AND